James Wetherall (1833-1918) and Rhoda Brown (1839-1904).

 James Wetherall was one of the children of my 4th great-grandmother Rebecca Frances Wetherall, and like his siblings he was born illegitimately in Great Yarmouth, Norfolk.

 I’ve yet to find a baptism record for him but surviving census returns estimate his year of birth as falling between 1833 and 1839.
-The likelihood is that James’s age moved about, partly to suit his needs at a given time and perhaps because he wasn’t clear himself on the actual date.
-The 1841 census suggests he was born in 1833.
+The likelihood is that James’s age moved about, partly to suit his needs at a given time.
+The 1841 Census suggested he was born in 1833, and this is likely to be reasonably accurate.

 James went on to serve on HMS Scourge (April 1854-February 1856), sailing to Ascension, the Accra Roads and the island of Fernando Po off the west coast of Africa.
-They’d been sent to the island to deal with George Pepple of the trading centre and kingdom of Bonny in the Niger Delta.
-The kingdom and its Pepple family rulers had been a thorn in the side of the British for some time and George was finally deposed and deported to Britain in 1854.
+They’d been sent to the island to deal with the troublesome trading centre and kingdom of Bonny in the Niger Delta, which had descended into conflict in the early 1850s following the death of its ruler.
 James was then assigned to HMS Magnet (March 1856-September 1856), the Edinburgh (September 1856-May 1857) while it served as a guard ship at Sheerness off the Kent coast, the Terror (June 1857-June 1860 when it was the base ship in Bermuda) and the Gorgon (June-August 1860, pictured top).
 He spent much of the 1860s as an able seaman but his other ratings are difficult to decipher.
 However, he received a good conduct badge in June 1859.

 HMY Osborne, which he served on for almost six years, was a paddle steamer and one of the royal yachts, originally launched in 1843 as the HMY Victoria & Albert.
 It was renamed the Osborne when a new royal yacht was introduced in 1855 and in its new guise would often ferry the royal family from the mainland to their estate of the same name across the Solent on the Isle of Wight.

 While he was serving a stint on the Osborne, on 26 March 1863, James married Rhoda Brown at St Mary’s in Portsea, Hampshire.
-She was born in Bradford, Wiltshire, on 10 November 1839 to parents William and Rhoda.
-Curiously, the marriage record lists coal dealer Benjamin Wetherall as James’s father but was this a fiction designed to hide his illegitimacy from his wife and her family?
-Rhoda, like other naval wives, would have seen her husband rarely and at the time of the 1871 census was living with her mother in Trowbridge, Wiltshire.
-Ten years later, having left the navy, James was described as a sailor living at Cardigan Villas, Islington, north London.
-The record is a little unclear but it may be that he was serving in the merchant navy.
-However, later in the 1880s the couple were in the Wiltshire town of Hilperton and the Kelly’s Directories of Wiltshire for 1889, 1895 and 1898 suggest he was landlord of the Three Horseshoes pub there.
-By 1901 the couple were living in a cottage in the village and he was describing himself as a naval pensioner.
+She was born in Bradford, Wiltshire, on 10 November 1839 to parents William, a cloth dresser, and Rhoda.
+Curiously, the marriage record listed coal dealer Benjamin Wetherall as James’s father but was this a fiction designed to hide his illegitimacy from his wife and her family?
+Rhoda, like other naval wives, would have seen her husband rarely and at the time of the 1871 Census was living with her mother in Trowbridge, Wiltshire, and working as a domestic servant.
+Ten years later, having left the navy, James was described as a sailor living at Cardigan Villas, Islington, Middlesex.
+The record is a little unclear but it may be that he was serving in the merchant navy at this point.
+However, later in the 1880s the couple were in the Wiltshire town of Hilperton and the Kelly’s Directories of Wiltshire for 1889, 1895 and 1898 suggested he was landlord of the Three Horseshoes pub there.
+By 1901 the couple were living in a cottage in the village, James described as a naval pensioner.

-Rhoda died on 19 October 1904 and was buried in Wiltshire on 2 October, leaving effects worth £123.
+Rhoda died on 19 October 1904, her address given as Lower Studley, Trowbridge, Wiltshire, and was buried on 22 October, leaving effects worth £123.
 I’m unsure about James’ death.
-He was alive at the time of the 1911 census, which showed him living in one room in Chapter Road, Willesden Green, as a naval pensioner.
+He was alive at the time of the 1911 Census, which showed him living in one room in Chapter Road, Willesden Green, Middlesex, as a naval pensioner.
 This record also confirmed that the couple hadn’t had any children.
-He is possibly the James Wetherall whose death was registered in Portsmouth in 1918.
+He is most likely the James Wetherall whose death was registered in Portsmouth, Hampshire, in 1918.
 Perhaps, as an old sea dog, he’d returned to the coast to see out his last days.